mingyinus/CE514Project-3/README.md

 •	Save: Saves any changes you've made to your code.

 <br><b> Standalone Particle Dev</b>
 Standalone Particle Dev requires to install the software in your computer.
 It provides more advanced features that make managing large and complicated firmware projects fast and easy.
-The detailed direction can be found on the website below.
-Fig. 24 shows the interface of Local Particle Dev. https://www.particle.io/products/development-tools/particle-desktop-ide
+The detailed direction can be found on the website below. https://www.particle.io/products/development-tools/particle-desktop-ide